 Now, I'm no stranger to the trend of celebrities slapping their names on skincare, makeup, and haircare lines.
 It happens all the time, and it's not always good.
 But after seeing successful launches from celebs such as Tracee Ellis Ross, Miranda Kerr, and more, I'm not at all jaded on the topic.
 Not to mention that as a die-hard Fenty Beauty fan, I just knew Rihanna wouldn't bring subpar skincare products to the table.

-You can imagine my dismay when leading up to launch day, I started seeing less-than-favorable reviews of the brand's first three products: Total Cleans'r Remove It All Cleanser ($25), Fat Water Pore-Refining Toner Serum ($28), and Hydra Vizor Invisible Moisturizer ($35).
+You can also then imagine my dismay when I discovered less-than-favorable reviews of the brand's three key products: Total Cleans'r Remove It All Cleanser ($26), Fat Water Pore-Refining Toner Serum ($30), and Hydra Vizor Invisible Moisturizer ($38).
 I saw influencer after influencer calling out the ingredients, bashing the scent, and generally piling on in ways I hardly could have expected.
-Even though I'm always fully ready to give Rihanna the benefit of the doubt (even when it comes to the album we've all been waiting on for years—give it to us, sis!), I knew I had to get some expert advice before making any judgments.
+Even though I'm always fully ready to give Rihanna the benefit of the doubt (even when it comes to the album we've all been waiting on for years—give it to us, sis!), I knew it was a good idea to get some expert advice on the matter.
 So I flipped through my Rolodex of experts and landed on two badass female derms to get their honest opinions on all things Fenty Skin.